BrainSpawnInfosphere/kinect/README.md

 There are several types of networks you can setup for your vm's:

-* NAT - each vm is on its own private network using a virtual network device.
+* **NAT** - each vm is on its own private network using a virtual network device.
 The vm can ping the host, but the host cannot ping the vm.
+This isn't that useful.
-* Bridging - the vm binds to a real network device (wired or wireless) and becomes a computer on the network
+* **Bridging** - the vm binds to a real network device (wired or wireless) and becomes a computer on the network.
+This is useful when you want to run a vm on one computer and have another computer (or vm on another computer) talk with it.
-* Host Only - all vm's and the host use a virtual network device and can talk to each other, but the vm's are not seen on the network.
+* **Host Only** - all vm's and the host use a virtual network device and can talk to each other, but the vm's are not seen on the network.
 Make sure to go into the Preferences and create a host-only device.
 This determines the DHCP parameters that will be used.